stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Avoid these older file formats:

+- INI - Use TOML instead
 - CSV - Use SQLite or Apache Parquet instead
-- DBM - Use SQLite instead
 - YAML - Use TOML or JSON instead

 Systems can implement legacy formats in different ways, which means that there is a risk that data will not be read correctly when you use a file that has been created by another system.
 Files that are edited by humans are also more likely to contain errors, due to the complexities and inconsistency of these formats.